xuhang57/Lucas_Hang_Xu_Resume/README.md

   * Automated Nova live migration with busy workloads performance testing using Sysbench, MariaDB, Nova API, and Ansible.
   * Designed and co-authored Python APIs and CI for OpenStack Rally-openstack project.
 (6 patches merged).
   * Delivered a lightening talk about performance testing to approx. 50 summer interns and managers.
-  * Leveraged Knowledge in Python, Git, Linux Kernel, Ansible, OpenStack, Sysbench, MariaDB, Apache, ApacheBench.
+  * **Leveraged Knowledge** in Python, Git, Linux Kernel, Ansible, OpenStack, Sysbench, MariaDB, Apache, ApacheBench.

-### Past

 * **Python Developer Intern at [Ricequant Inc.](https://www.ricequant.com/) (May 2018 - Aug.
 2018)**
   * Migrated data between MySQL and MongoDB servers and transformed financial raw data into different formats such as bcolz, hdf5.
   * Designed 6 new API services of RQData, a python library provides financial data and tick prices from Chinese stock markets with a team of 5 backend engineers.